 Prior Learning Assessment

-This is a complimentary service allowing students to participate at any time during their academic programs.
+PLA is a complimentary service that students can take advantage of at any time during their academic programs.
 For best results, students are encouraged to use this complimentary service very early in their programs.

 Western International University offers two opportunities for PLA: Professional Training Portfolio and Experiential Learning Essays.

 The Professional Training Portfolio documents learning through corporate training courses, professional exams or licenses, continuing education units, or unaccredited college transcripts.
 For complete details on how to submit these items for evaluation, visit the my.west.edu Resources tab.

 Experiential Learning Essays (ELE)